Ted Hughes (judge): British Columbia

 Hughes was appointed as British Columbia's first Conflict-of-interest Commissioner in 1990.
 In 1991, British Columbia Premier Bill Vander Zalm was accused of inappropriate behaviour in the sale of his family's Fantasy Gardens theme park, which was purchased by Taiwanese billionaire Tan Yu in 1990.
 The sale was announced one day after Tan had met with provincial Finance Minister Mel Couvelier in Vander Zalm's office.
 The premier initially said that he was not involved in either the operation or sale of his family business, but when documents released in a separate court case indicated otherwise, he asked Hughes to investigate the matter.
-Opposition leader Mike Harcourt was consulted prior to Hughes's appointment, and gave his approval.
+Opposition leader Mike Harcourt was consulted prior to Hughes's appointment and gave his approval.

-Hughes' report found that Vander Zalm had mixed private business with public responsibilities on several occasions, and had violated provincial conflict-of-interest guidelines.
-He also indicated that Vander Zalm was apparently sincere, but mistaken, in believing that he had not violated guidelines in arranging Tan's meeting with Couvelier.
+Hughes' report found that Vander Zalm had mixed private business with public responsibilities on several occasions and had violated provincial conflict-of-interest guidelines.
+He also indicated that Vander Zalm appeared sincere, but mistaken, in believing that he had not violated guidelines in arranging Tan's meeting with Couvelier.
 Vander Zalm resigned as premier after the report was submitted.

 In 1992, Hughes ruled that Forestry Minister Dan Miller had put himself in a conflict by approving the sale of Westar Timber Ltd.'s forest assets in northwestern B.C. to Repap Enterprises Ltd. At the time, Miller was on a leave of absence from a subsidiary of Repap.
 He was suspended from cabinet for three months.
 While Hughes's findings were not questioned, some journalists argued that the province's conflict-of-interest rules were defined too broadly after Vander Zalm's resignation, that the sale was a routine transfer, and that Miller did not stand to benefit personally.

-Hughes later investigated Mike Harcourt, who became premier after the 1991 provincial election, over a possible conflict-of-interest involving a former campaign advisor who had started a company called NOW Communications Inc..
-The company specialized in social marketing, and received several contracts from the provincial government.
+Hughes later investigated Mike Harcourt, who became premier after the 1991 provincial election, over a possible conflict of interest involving a former campaign advisor who had started a company called NOW Communications Inc. The company specialized in social marketing and received several contracts from the provincial government.
 Harcourt testified that he played no role in granting the contracts, and the matter ultimately came to nothing.

 Hughes briefly resigned as Conflict-of-Interest Commissioner in 1996, following what he described as pressure by Glen Clark, Harcourt's successor as premier.
 He was reinstated two days later.
 He stepped down from the position in May 1997.